 UC Davis Health in the community

 We're proud to be actively involved in advancing health and health care throughout the Sacramento region.
-Every year, UC Davis Health participates in, partners with, or sponsors over 200 different community events and programs by:
+Every year, UC Davis Health participates in, partners with or sponsors over 200 community events and programs focused on:

 - Investing resources in the community

 - Educating future health professionals who will serve the region

 - Supporting a variety of health improvement services and projects